Romania Davis Cup team: History

 Romania finished runner-up three times – in 1969, 1971 and 1972 – and lost to USA in the Final on each occasion.
 The most contested match was in 1972, when Romania lost 3–2, Tiriac and Nastase winning for Romania.
-Only Romania, Argentina and India have contested more than one Final without being crowned champion.
+Only Romania and India have contested more than one Final without being crowned champion.
 Its first appearance in the competition was back in 1922.